Address

 Since the wind and the waves are still okay, I leave the island and paddle to the strait that marks the beginning of the bay.
 Of course, since the sea is pushing in and the area is exposed to even more wind, it gets a bit rougher out here, so I soon turn right to Klimno and treat myself to a slight downwinder along the south-eastern shore of the bay.

-In front of the village of Klimno there lies the tiny rocky island called Otočić Mali Skoljić, which is an incredibly great photo motif, especially when the weather is nice.
+In front of the village of Klimno there lies the tiny rocky island called Otočić Mali Školjić, which is an incredibly great photo motif, especially when the weather is nice.

 The port of Klimno can also be reached quickly thanks to the back wind and waves, and the beach of Meline is already within reach.
-There are even more people here than when I arrived about two hours ago, but you can't call it overcrowded.
+Now there are even more people here than when I arrived about two hours ago, but you can't call it overcrowded.
 In addition, the waves decrease towards the beach because the wind also loses strength.
 After all, it is already 2.5 km to the strait and the direct influence of the Kvarner Gulf.

 On the beach of Meline, I comfortably let my board glide out of the paddling zone and finally jump off into knee-deep water.
 Maybe I'll treat myself to a little mud rub to enhance my satisfied smile with extra soft cheeks.